Route: Tbilisi → Lagodekhi. Visitor Center → Meteo Shelter Distance / gain / loss: ~11 km / ↑1550 m / ↓150 m Time: ~7 h

 Only at the very beginning and the end of the route.
 Stock up on power banks.

-If you have knee or back pain from carrying a pack, it's better to sit this one out.
+If you have knee or back pain from carrying a backpack, it's better to sit this one out.

-We strongly recommend getting medical insurance that covers emergency transportation.
+We strongly recommend getting medical insurance that covers emergency transport.

 HEADS UP!!!
-If you don't have it, you'll be responsible for all transportation and medical costs yourself.
+If you don't have it, you'll have to cover all transport and medical costs yourself.